okkur/syna/exampleSite/content/fragments/content/docs.md

 Makes the sidebar stick to top of the page when user scrolls past it.

-**NOTE:** If there are multiple content fragment in a page, their sticky sidebars will not be merged into one.
+**NOTE:** Sticky sidebars will not be merged into one, when there are multiple content fragment in a page.

 ##### sidebar.align
 *type: string*